rafael-g-depaulo/obsidian-vault/RPG/R20/Feats/Companion Feats.md

 # Companion Feats
 **Companion: Helper.** The companion gains the Help action.

 **Companion: Skillful.** Chose 4 skills.
-The Companion gains proficiency with them, and the master adds their proficiency any skill their companion is proficient with when rolling them while adjacent to their companion.
+The Companion gains proficiency with them, and the master adds their proficiency to any skill their companion is proficient with when rolling them while adjacent to their companion.

 **Companion: Chonky.** The companion's size and maximum size increase by 1.
 The companion's maximum HP increases by 5 * their tier.